ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

   1. if the leaf cert is not for a domain that the server is authoritative for, the SCT MUST be discarded

-Check number 1 is a pure optimisation.
+Check number 1 is for detecting duplicates.
+It's important to note that the check must be on pairs of SCT and chain in order to catch different chains accompanied by the same SCT.
+\[XXX why is this important?\]

 Check number 2 is to prevent spamming and attacks where an adversary can fill up the store prior to attacking a client.

 Check number 3 is to help misbehaving clients from leaking what sites they visit.

 ### HTTPS server to auditors {#feedback-srvaud}